-Well Joins Industry Leaders Presenting at the Global Petroleum Show Conference
+Well Resources Joins Industry Leaders Presenting at the Global Petroleum Show Conference

-Calgary, AB, May 2, 2019 – Well is pleased to announce that Warren Chung, President, will be speaking at the Global Petroleum Show (GPS) Technical Conference in Calgary, Alberta on June 13, 2019.
+Calgary, AB, May 2, 2019 – Well Resources is pleased to announce its participation at the Global Petroleum Show (GPS) Technical Conference in Calgary, Alberta on June 13, 2019.

 GPS is North America’s leading energy expo and conference, where government officials and oil and gas executives convene to discuss the latest technologies, processes, and innovations aimed at shaping the future of the energy industry.